'We Need Our Workforce Back': Business Owners Ask Gov. Jared Polis To End Extra $300 A Week Unemployment Checks

 “While it did stimulate the economy, it has yielded some unintended consequences that we’re going to be paying for a long, long, long time,” said McCloughan.

-Gazlay says Polis can help businesses with the stroke of his pen, “I would hope he would listen and hear the plight of so many business owners – and it’s from service companies like mine all the way up to professional organizations – that are struggling to hire people.”MORE NEWS: Denver Metro Chamber Of Commerce Sees More Flexible Work Models Emerging For Businesses
+Gazlay says Polis can help businesses with the stroke of his pen, “I would hope he would listen and hear the plight of so many business owners – and it’s from service companies like mine all the way up to professional organizations – that are struggling to hire people.”MORE NEWS: Colorado Psychiatrist Howard Weiss Indicted On 100 Counts Related To 'Pill Mill'

 Polis is aware of the problem.
 He offered to pay people between $1,200 and $1,600 to go back to work in May and June.
 His spokesperson says 18,000 people took advantage of the offer at a cost of about $5.2 million.
 Gazlay and other business owners say getting rid of the extra $300 a week would be a better incentive.
 More than two dozen other states have ended the enhanced unemployment benefit.